Looking back, a pattern in the mistakes emerges for you to learn from.

 Double troubles called digraphs

 The other frequent errors were with the words with repeated letters.
 Double letters are used to produce a certain sound.
 It usually emphasizes a syllable in that word.
 Think of verbs in past tense and continuous tense.
-They end in –ed or –ing and there are words that double their letters before these suffixes.
-Some examples are stopping, sitting, referred, etc. Words like winnow or jabberwocky have double letters and were missed.
+They end in –ed or –ing and some words double their letters before these suffixes.
+Some examples are stopping, sitting, referring, etc. Words like winnow or jabberwocky have double letters and were missed.
 Did you know these words have a name?
-It is digraph.
+It is a digraph.
 Di meaning two, graph is a representation of a basic unit of speech.
-You may want to keep an eye on those double troubles when you practice for our Spell bee contest.
+You may want to keep an eye on those double troubles when you practice for our Spell Bee contest.

 Is it a or e?